DavidPF-Git/Allegheny-County.Primary-care-and-asthma-diagnosis-behavior-2016-2019/README.md

 - Visualization and dashboard creation

-- Machine learning for predictive modeling.
+- Machine learning for predictive modeling

 - Linear programming for resource optimization